janv/john-carmack-plan-archive/by_year/johnc_plan_1998.md

 This means that with normal checking, the mouse control will feel slightly stuttery whenever the framerate is over 20 fps, because on some frames you will be getting one input sample, and on other frames you will be getting two.
 The difference between two samples and three isn't very noticable, so it isn't much of an issue below 20 fps.
 Above 40 fps it is a HUGE issue, because the frames will be bobbing between one sample and zero samples.

-I knew there were some sampling quantization issues early on, so I added the "m_filter 1" variable, but it really wasn't an optimal solution.
+I knew there were some sampling quantization issues early on, so I added the `m_filter 1` variable, but it really wasn't an optimal solution.
 It averaged together the samples collected at the last two frames, which worked out ok if the framerate stayed consistantly high and you were only averaging together one to three samples, but when the framerate dropped to 10 fps or so, you wound up averaging together a dozen more samples than were really needed, giving the "rubber stick" feel to the mouse control.

 I now have three modes of mouse control:

-in_mouse 1: Mouse control with standard win-32 cursor calls, just like Quake 2.
+`in_mouse 1`: Mouse control with standard win-32 cursor calls, just like Quake 2.

-in_mouse 2: Mouse control using DirectInput to sample the mouse relative counters each frame.
-This behaves like winquake with -dinput.
+`in_mouse 2`: Mouse control using DirectInput to sample the mouse relative counters each frame.
+This behaves like winquake with `-dinput`.
 There isn't a lot of difference between this and 1, but you get a little more precision, and you never run into window clamping issues.
 If at some point in the future microsoft changes the implementation of DirectInput so that it processes all pending mouse events exactly when the getState call happens, this will be the ideal input mode.

-in_mouse 3: Processes DirectInput mouse movement events, and filters the amount of movement over the next 25 milliseconds.
+`in_mouse 3`: Processes DirectInput mouse movement events, and filters the amount of movement over the next 25 milliseconds.
 This effectively adds about 12 ms of latency to the mouse control, but the movement is smooth and consistant at any variable frame rate.
 This will be the default for Quake 3, but some people may want the 12ms faster (but rougher) response time of mode 2.

 It takes a pretty intense player to even notice the difference in most cases, but if you have a setup that can run a very consistant 30 fps you will probably apreciate the smoothness.
 At 60 fps, anyone can tell the difference, but rendering speeds will tend to cause a fair amount of jitter at those rates no matter what the mouse is doing.